 - Through (1) and (2), reach conclusions on how government in the GCR might sharpen future policy and practice on facilitating economic activity through spatial interventions.

 This project explores the working of agglomeration economies in the GCR, and also dynamics in the space economy of the region that cannot be easily accounted for by the theory of agglomeration.
-A number of case studies on aspects of the GCR’s space economy are being written by GCRO staff and commissioned experts.
+A number of case studies on aspects of the GCR’s space economy were commissioned from external experts in 2014.